 We used online surveys to collect data among student samples of 264 Serbs from Serbia for Study 1, and 173 Serbs from Serbia, 129 Serbs from Kosovo, 135 Greek Cypriots and 109 Israeli Jews for Study 2.
 We applied structural equation modelling.

-The results are not based on samples of the general population, so they may not be generalized to the whole populations of these conflict regions, but rather to a relatively young and highly educated sub-sample.
+However, it is important to note that the results are not based on samples of the general population, so they may not be generalised to the whole populations of these conflict regions, but rather to a relatively young and highly educated sub-sample.
 However, we expect that the general pattern which we found across all three conflict regions may be similar among the general population and other territorial conflict regions as well.

 We also cannot infer causality due to the research methods we used.
 We have theoretical reasons to expect that a sense of ownership influences reconciliation attitudes, it might however also be that ownership arguments are being used to justify one’s resistance to reconciliation.